 Candidates must stop writing immediately when they are instructed to do so at the end of the examination.
-The Chief Invigilator will determine the end of the examination.
+For in person examinations, the Chief Invigilator will determine the end of the examination.

-At the end of the examination, candidates must remain seated and silent until all scripts have been collected and until dismissed by the Chief Invigilator.
+At the end of in person examination, candidates must remain seated and silent until all scripts have been collected and until dismissed by the Chief Invigilator.

-- sending to Senate, at the close of examinations, a report on the manner in which they have been conducted, specifying any difficulties which may have arisen, and incorporating any suggestions for improvement in the conduct of them.
-This report should also detail any special arrangements made in relation to cases of absence from examinations and, in accordance with the paragraph below, in relation to examinations conducted at another institution/approved place.
+• sending to Senate, at the close of examinations, a report on the manner in which they have been conducted, specifying any difficulties which may have arisen, and incorporating any suggestions for improvement in the conduct of them.

-For open-book examinations, candidates may bring materials of their choice into the examination as specified in the rubric, as hard paper copies only.
+For open-book examinations, candidates may bring materials into the examination as specified in the rubric, as hard paper copies only.
 Electronic equipment (iPads, tablets, etc) containing the supporting materials will not be permitted.

 English/foreign language dictionaries shall not be allowed into examination venues unless it is clearly indicated on the rubric that they may be used.
-Invigilators shall have a supply of English only and English/Welsh dictionaries at each venue which candidates shall be able to refer to, provided the rubric allows this.
+For in person examinations, invigilators shall have a supply of English only and English/Welsh dictionaries at each venue which candidates shall be able to refer to, provided the rubric allows this.
 In light of Covid 19, the shared use of equipment shall be minimised.
 However, where shared use of equipment is necessary, reasonable cleaning and hygiene measures will be taken.

-Candidates shall not be permitted to use their own calculators.
+For in person examinations candidates shall not be permitted to use their own calculators.
 The University shall provide standard calculators for use at each venue.
-Colleges shall also be authorised to allow students to use calculators, either their own, or supplied by the College, provided that such a statement is clearly indicated on the rubric of the individual paper.
 Invigilators will not be expected to check personal or College calculators for the possibility of students’ gaining an unfair advantage.
 This responsibility rests with the examiner or College.
 In light of Covid 19, the shared use of equipment shall be minimised.
 However, where shared use of equipment is necessary, reasonable cleaning and hygiene measures will be taken.

 Electronic devices shall not be permitted in an examination unless specified in the rubric of the examination paper.
 Candidates having been observed acting in breach of examination regulations by bringing an unauthorised electronic device in to the examination venue shall be dealt with in accordance with the Academic Misconduct procedure.